 The New Zealand Government requires that an international applicant must obtain a student visa through the nearest New Zealand embassy or consulate or through an Immigration New Zealand (INZ) office in New Zealand before they can be enrolled to study at Carey.

-To fulfil visa requirements an international applicant may not undertake less than 60 credits in any semester, unless they are completing a programme and are in their final semester of study.
+To fulfill visa requirements an international applicant may not undertake less than 60 credits in any semester, unless they are completing a programme and are in their final semester of study.

 If an international applicant wishes to study part-time and holds a work visa they must first obtain a “Variation of Condition” through an INZ office in New Zealand.
 This must then be presented to the Academic Registrar to complete the enrolment process.

-All costs associated with obtaining a student visa must be met by the student; see Fees Regulations and Schedule for more information.
+All costs associated with obtaining a student visa must be met by the student; see Fees Schedule and Regulations in the for more information.

 For more information regarding visas please visit, www.immigration.govt.nz.

-If an international student no longer meets the requirements of the Immigration Act 1987, in that they no longer hold a valid current visa, this is considered grounds for dismissal; please refer to the Policy for Misconduct & Disciplinary Measures for more information.
+If an international student no longer meets the requirements of the Immigration Act 1987, in that they no longer hold a valid current visa, this is considered grounds for dismissal; please refer to the Student Misconduct and Disciplinary Policy & Procedure (Page 39) in the Academic Regulations and Calendar for more information.

 Carey also requires that all international applicants have appropriate and current medical and travel insurance that complies with the Code of Practice for International Students for the duration of their studies in New Zealand.

 Please note that international students are not entitled to publicly funded health services while in New Zealand, and may be liable for the full costs of any medical treatment they receive while in New Zealand.
 However, the Accident Compensation Corporation (ACC) may provide insurance for accident related injuries.